TraekWells/personal-site/content/journal/impossible-list.md

 - Learn how to sword fight
 - Type 70 wpm
 - Become a competent guitar player
+- Perform a song on the guitar at a campfire
+- Perform a song on the guitar at a bar/restaurant
 - ~~Learn a full song on the guitar~~
 - ~~Learn five full songs on the guitar~~
 - ~~Learn ten full songs on the guitar~~

-- Perform a song on the guitar at a campfire
-- Perform a song on the guitar at a bar/restaurant
+## Health and Wellness

+### Health

+- Get to 15% body fat
+- Complete a 48 hour fast
+- Complete a 72 hour fast
+- Abstain from alcohol
+  - ~~For one month~~
+  - For two months
+  - For three months
+- ~~Complete a 24 hour fast~~
+- ~~Fast for 400 hours in a month~~ (February 28th, 2021)
+- ~~Intermittent fast for at least 13 hours per day, for a full month~~

-## Fitness Goals
+### Fitness

 - Run a 5-minute mile
 - ~~Finish a 5k~~ (April 4th, 2021)